spatie/laravel-honeypot/README.md

 }
 ```

-Finally, edit your livewire blade component with the honeypot component:
+Finally, use the `x-honeypot` in your Livewire Blade component:

 ```blade
 <form method="POST" action="{{ route('contactForm.submit') }}")>